hickey317/Rock-Climbing-Community/docs/README.md

    - `Project_Requirements.pdf`: The comprehensive requirement document in PDF format.
    - `Project_Requirements.md`: The Markdown version of the requirement document, ideal for viewing directly on GitHub.

+2. **Website Map**
+   - `Website_Map.md`: A detailed map of the website structure and navigation for the Rock Climbing Community App.

 ## Viewing the Documents

-- You can view the Markdown document directly in GitHub by clicking on the `Project_Requirements.md` file.
+- You can view the Markdown documents directly in GitHub by clicking on the respective `.md` files.
 - To view the PDF, you can download `Project_Requirements.pdf` to your local system and open it with any standard PDF reader.

 ## Additional Information